dog-broad/OS_Notes/CN.md

 5. **Lease Renewal:** As the IP address lease approaches its expiration time, the client may request a lease renewal from the DHCP server.
 If the DHCP server approves the renewal, the client's IP address lease is extended.

 6. **Release:** When a device disconnects from the network or no longer needs an IP address, it sends a DHCP Release message to the DHCP server, indicating that it is relinquishing the leased IP address.

+# Working Principle of FTP

+File Transfer Protocol (FTP) is an internet tool provided by TCP/IP that enables the transfer of files between computers.
+It was first developed by Abhay Bhushan in 1971.
+FTP allows users to access directories or folders on remote computers and transfer data, software, and text files between different kinds of computers.

+## Goals of FTP

+- Encourages direct use of remote computers.
+- Shields users from system variations (operating system, directory structures, file structures, etc.).
+- Promotes sharing of files and other types of data.

+## FTP Clients

+FTP works on a client-server model.
+The FTP client is a program that runs on the user's computer, enabling them to interact with remote computers and retrieve files.
+FTP clients use various commands to establish connections, transfer files, and manage the process.
+Some common commands include `get` (retrieve a file from the server), `mget` (retrieve multiple files), and `ls` (list files available in the current directory of the server).

+## Types of FTP Connections

+FTP connections can be of two types:

+1. **Active FTP Connection:** In this type, the client establishes the command channel, and the server establishes the data channel.
+When the client requests data, the server initiates the transfer to the client.
+Active FTP is not the default connection and may encounter issues with firewalls.

+2. **Passive FTP Connection:** Here, the client establishes both the data and command channels.
+When the client requests data, the server sends a random port number to the client, which then establishes the data channel.
+Passive FTP is the default connection and works better with firewalls.

+## Anonymous FTP

+Some FTP sites offer anonymous access, where users can access files without providing a username or password.
+Instead, the username is set to "anonymous," and the password is typically set to the guest's email address.
+However, anonymous users usually have limited access and cannot navigate through directories.

+## How FTP Works

+1. FTP connection is established between two systems using the network.
+2. Two communication channels are established: the command channel and the data channel.
+3. The command channel is used to transfer commands and responses between the client and server using the NVT ASCII character set.
+It uses port number 21.
+4. The data channel is used for actual data transfer and uses port number 20.
+5. The user logs in using credentials or anonymous login (email address).
+6. Once connected, the client can access and transfer files from the server.
+7. The client exits the connection after transferring desired files.